vlfeat/autonn/README.md

 conv1 = vl_nnconv(images, 'size', [5, 5, 1, 20])
 ```

 The resulting object has class `Layer`.
 The `Input` that we created earlier also subclasses `Layer`.
-All the MatConvNet functions are overloaded by the `Layer` class, so that instead of running them immediately, they instead produce a new `Layer` object.
+All the MatConvNet functions are overloaded by the `Layer` class, so that instead of running them immediately, they will produce a new `Layer` object.
 It is this nested structure of `Layer` objects that defines the network's topology.

-According to the deep learning mantra, what this network needs is *more layers*.
+According to the deep learning mantra, we obviously need to *add more layers*.
 For demonstration purposes, we'll add just one pooling layer and another convolution:

 ```Matlab
 pool1 = vl_nnpool(conv1, 2, 'stride', 2);
 conv2 = vl_nnconv(pool1, 'size', [5, 5, 20, 10]);
 ```

-The `vl_nnconv` syntax we used creates parameters for filters and biases automatically, initialized with the [Xavier](http://www.jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf) method (see `help Layer.vl_nnconv` for other initialization options).
+The syntax for `vl_nnconv` shown above creates parameters for filters and biases automatically, initialized with the [Xavier](http://www.jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf) method (see `help Layer.vl_nnconv` for other initialization options).

 We could, of course, also create these parameters explicitly.
 They are objects of class `Param` (again, a subclass of `Layer`), and on creation we specify their initial value: